FAQs

 Recently, more and more international students work in Japanese companies after graduation.
 Likewise, Japanese companies are also actively hiring international students.

-Q When should I apply for admission for a MEXT College of Technology, an undergraduate or graduate scholarship?
+Q When should I apply for admission for a MEXT Research (Graduate) Studies scholarship?

-A The application for admission is usually in April of each year.
+A The application for admission usually opens in April of each year.

 Q How can I find out more about the application procedure?

-A Please visit the Embassy of Japan in Jamaica (https://www.jamaica.emb-japan.go.jp/) or the Study in Japan websites (http://www.g-studyinjapan.jasso.go.jp/en)
+A Please visit the websites of Embassy of Japan in Jamaica or the Study in Japan.

 Q Can I find a job in Japan after my graduation?